Six Ways That CBD for PTSD May be the Most Appropriate and Effective Medicine of Them All

 Blocking the repetition of traumatic memories, elevating mood, improving extinction learning, slowing serotonin re-uptake – these are just a few of the reasons why CBD for PTSD may be the perfect medicine.

-Our understanding of Post Traumatic Stress Disorder (PTSD) has come a long way in a very short time.
+Firstly, our understanding of Post Traumatic Stress Disorder (PTSD) has come a long way in a very short time.
 No longer a mental health struggle reserved for returning soldiers, it is now known to be an illness that can attach itself to any trauma.
 Several studies reveal that PTSD could be the result of an endocannabinoid deficiency within the patient exposed to the traumatic circumstance.
 For victims exposed to the same trauma (such as 9/11), those with low circulating endocannabinoids are at higher risk for developing PTSD.
 This definitely makes the case for cannabis treatment in PTSD.
 CBD for PTSD, in particular, has tested very successfully in animal models.

 Of particular interest is cannabidiol, or CBD, one of the dozens of cannabinoids found in the cannabis plant that lack psychoactivity.
 It’s thought to be safe to use, across a broad spectrum of illnesses, and even in high doses.
 In the early research, its already indicating it could be useful for the treatment of PTSD.